-You'll need to call the company at 1-877-687-1197 to see if you qualify.
+You'll need to call the company at 877-687-1197 to see whether you qualify.
 A special enrollment period typically lasts 60 days after a qualifying life event.

 Customer Service Ratings/Reviews

-While not accredited, Ambetter has a “B-“ rating with the Better Business Bureau (BBB), based on 33 customer complaints and 15 customer reviews.
-Overall, Ambetter scored a BBB composite rating of 2.56 out of 5 stars.
-While companies are under no obligation to seek BBB accreditation, it does allow consumers to see how the company handles and resolves customer complaints.
+While not accredited, Ambetter has an “A+“ rating with the Better Business Bureau (BBB), based on seven customer complaints and six customer reviews.
+Overall, Ambetter scored a BBB composite rating of one out of five stars.
+While companies are under no obligation to seek BBB accreditation, doing so allows consumers to see how the company handles and resolves customer complaints.

-Ambetter from Coordinated Care has more than 30 years' experience providing healthcare coverage.
+Ambetter from Coordinated Care has more than 30 years of experience providing healthcare coverage.
 There are several benefit plans to choose from to fit almost any household budget and medical situation.
-To find out more about the specific health plans you qualify for, you can visit the Ambetter website or contact a company representative at 1-877-687-1197 (TTY/TDD 1-877-941-9238).
+To find out more about the specific health plans you qualify for, you can visit the Ambetter website or contact a company representative at 877-687-1197 (TTY/TDD 877-941-9238).